 Even though greenhouses provide you with a year-round indoor space to grow your plants, they’re still susceptible to pests.
-Greenhouse pest control is often something not thought about until it happens, but it’s good to know the common greenhouse pests, how to control them (and get rid of them), and how to help prevent them in the future.
+Greenhouse pest control is often something not thought about until it happens, but it’s good to know the types of common greenhouse pests, the basics of greenhouse pest control, and some effective methods of prevention in the future.

 Because greenhouses are an indoor growing environment, pests often make their way in as carriers.
 They can come in on new plants or even be tracked in on your clothes or shoes.
 The most common pests you’ll see in your greenhouse can be broken down into three categories: Caterpillars and slugs, pollen-feeding pests, and sap-feeding pests.